techgirldiaries/helloWeather/README.md

-# weather-visualisr-JS
+# Weather JS app

-Weather Visualisr website was created using HTML5, CSS3 and JavaScript!
-Check my previous repos for the VUEJS app ()
+The weather JS app was created using HTML5, CSS3 and JavaScript!
+Check my previous repos for the VUEJS app (https://codepen.io/techgirldiaries/full/zYBMOrK)

 HOW TO USE: Type the city and country in the search box and press Enter.
 The weather details of the typed location will be displayed.